 Pneumonia Shots, Avoiding Sick People, Anitvirals

 Stevens hasn’t had the flu or even a bad cold in several years, which she attributes to annual flu shots and pneumonia shots every five years (as directed by a doctor).
 She also takes other precautions.
 “Make your family and friends aware that you must avoid getting any type of flu,” she says.
 “Avoid being around anyone who is sick.
-We cannot take any chances because what is [just] a cold or flu to others can be fatal to us.”
+We cannot take any chances because what is

 And don’t forget, your personal care assistants can spread viruses too.
 They should get vaccinated as well, even if you have to pay for it.
 “I can’t force my help to get the flu shot, but I recommend it to them,” says Hamilton, the ex-RN.
 “I also make sure I keep antibacterial soap in the bathrooms and have my caregivers wash their hands frequently.”